 People and Place

-We are history.
+We are shaped by our history.
 Understanding who we are helps us to develop a sense of belong and fosters identity.
 Our ledgers and documents begin in 1809 and provide details of men who were Masons, linking them to people, places, and events during the formative years of Franklin, Tennessee, and the United States.
 Explore our records.
 Witness the past on our pages!